josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 <CalloutPlusQuote>

-As long as you bring something to the table, all you have to do is find the right table.
+As long as you bring something to the table, all you have to do is keep looking for the right table.

 </CalloutPlusQuote>